jordanlev/c5_image_cropper/README.md

 * Maybe move editing controls to BELOW the image -- the save button makes more sense down there, and the whole interace might make more sense that way if users are familiar with iPhoto.
 * Browser testing!
 (Developed in Firefox/Mac, so that's the only one I know works for now)
 * Figure out how to make $.getScript() work properly from elements/files/edit/image.php so we don't have to load all of the js on every page load in controller.php!
+* Fix bug where calling $fileVersion->getFile() in tools/crop.php's set_ocid() function fails if no crop and no resize is selected by user.

 Not as important...